benjvi/terraform-consumer-driven-contracts/README.md

 The fundamental idea of consumer driven contracts is that each consumer defines its own contract, covering only the parts of the interface that it uses.
 For different consumers these contracts may be different, and summed across all consumers this may not cover the whole of the API.
 So the producer knows which fields are not actively being used by consumers, which can be changed at will.
 Fields that are in use but which should be changed require a migration strategy (e.g. adding the new field and asking clients to switch some time before deleting the old field).

+## Extentions

+### Triggering

+With schema we can show when our deployment automation (consuming terraform values) needs updating, it does not take care of when the values change and we just need to trigger again.
+We could also use the consumer contracts to tell the consumers precisely when the values they consume have been updated